Brains in a Dish – Research and Responses

 New glass sculptures, video and participatory events are in development which respond to the incredible transformation of a small sample of her skin into functioning neurons- ‘in vitro’ and as three dimensional ‘organoids’.

-Above a selection of ‘studies for neurons’ 2016-18, hand drawn borosilicate glass sculptures in progress.
+Above shows a selection of studies for neurons’ 2016-18, created from hand drawn borosilicate glass.

-Charlie’s ongoing video installation invites you on the journey of her cells from ‘skin to mind’- to discover the vital differences between growth and degeneration and consider the dramatic personal implications that these differences can have for wellbeing, cognitive function and life expectancy.
+Charlie’s ongoing video work skin to mind (chapters 1-3) invite you on the journey of her cells f to discover the vital differences between growth and degeneration and consider the dramatic personal implications that these differences can have for wellbeing, cognitive function and life expectancy.